 Your baby’s foreskin is connected to his penis by tissues, so if you try to force the foreskin back prematurely, you could cause bleeding and painful tears to his skin.

 Do occasionally observe your son urinating to ensure the hole in the foreskin allows a normal stream of pee to escape.
 If you consistently notice a mere trickle of urine, or your baby seems to be in discomfort while peeing, speak to your doctor for advice.

-Remember: baby boys are notorious for peeing in their parents’ face during diaper change time, so change his diaper swiftly to prevent this!
+Baby boys are notorious for peeing in their parents’ faces during diaper change time, so change their diaper swiftly to prevent this!
 You may also want to have a small towel handy during change time — just in case!

 Remember to point your baby boy’s penis down in his diaper before fastening it to prevent leaks.